“Being there 110% to offer any help we can is genuinely important to me and this company.”

 John S. Rinaldi is a recognized expert in the design, development and integration of advanced networking devices in factory and building automation systems.
 He is experienced in all facets of manufacturing automation including device development (Allen-Bradley), factory floor controls (Kimberly-Clark) and enterprise systems (Procter & Gamble).

 After graduating from Marquette University with a Bachelor’s Degree in electrical engineering, John worked in various capacities in the automation industry before once again fleeing back into the comfortable halls of academia.
 At the University of Connecticut, he obtained his Master’s Degree in computer science.
 While at UCONN, John developed groundbreaking controls for intelligent Avatars long before they became popular in gaming.
-John’s five books: The Industrial Ethernet Book, OPC UA: The Basics, Modbus: The Everyman’s Guide to Modbus, and his latest, OPC UA – Unified Architecture: The Everyman’s Guide to OPC UA, and his latest, Ethernet/IP: The Everyman’s Guide to Ethernet/IP, are considered to be the “go-to” books in the industry.
+John’s five books: The Industrial Ethernet Book, OPC UA: The Basics, Modbus: The Everyman’s Guide to Modbus, OPC UA – Unified Architecture: The Everyman’s Guide to OPC UA, and his latest, Ethernet/IP: The Everyman’s Guide to Ethernet/IP, are considered to be the “go-to” books in the industry.

 In 1989, John founded Real Time Automation (RTA), a company dedicated to making industrial networking simple.
 Located in Pewaukee, Wisconsin, John serves as CEO and Business Development Manager.
 In his free time, John is a scuba diving enthusiast, and an active supporter of Stars and Stripes Honor Flight Milwaukee, a non-profit organization dedicated to flying WWII, Korean, and Vietnam vets to Washington, DC to visit their memorials.

 John hates formalities, which is why he is viewed by many as the most outspoken authority in industrial automation today.
 But don’t take our word for it, hear it straight from him…